Jean-François Imbernon

-Jean-François Imbernon (born October 17, 1951 in Perpignan, France) is a retired French international rugby union player.
+Jean-François Imbernon (born October 17, 1951 in Perpignan or Sahorre, France) is a retired French international rugby union player.

 He played as a Lock for USA Perpignan.
 He had 23 caps for France, from 1976 to 1983, without scoring.
 He earned his first cap with the French national team on 7 February 1976 against Ireland at Parc des Princes.